I Pan the

 “Do you have a work address?
 I don't want to use your home address.”

-I wondered if this minor departure was a gesture of respect for my personal privacy.
+I wondered if this minor departure from protocol was a gesture of respect for my personal privacy.
 Same question for my phone number.
 Surprised I recalled it all by memory.

 Silently, he wrapped up the report, then started a Property Receipt.
 He explained as he jotted along, “I'm required to give you a receipt.”
 Waiting patiently, I noticed a set of gates occasionally yawn open and shut at the Detention Center across the street.
 The towering height of the doors made the black-and-white SUVs look like toy cars passing in and out.
 It conjured up the entryway to Oz.